rachelaronoff/www.hackuarium.ch/docs/20_bioreactor/20_making/pid/index.md

 current must be picked up carefully to have a low threshold voltage Vgs and a low Rds channel resistance at this operating 3v3 voltage.
 Good matches are provided [here on Mouser](http://www.mouser.ch/Semiconductors/Discrete-Semiconductors/Transistors/MOSFET/_/N-ax1sf?P=1z0yra8Z1z0y182Z1z0z7ptZ1yzxnagZ1yw76g4Z1yw76ckZ1yw76gb&Rl=ax1sfZgjdhsdZ1yjepp1Z1yjenlnSGTax1sfZgjdhp3Z1yw78huZ1y9kq41SGT&Keyword=MOSFET&OrgTerm=mosfet&FS=True&Ns=Pricing|0).

-We have chosen the IPB80N03S4L-03 for its steady Rds (3.4 mOhm max.) at low Vgs (Vgs(th) 1.6 V typ.) even for high currents (up to 80A).
+We have chosen the [IPB80N03S4L-03](https://www.infineon.com/dgdl/Infineon-IPB80N03S4L-03-DataSheet-v02_01-EN.pdf?fileId=5546d4626cb27db2016ccd4c03921b4c) for its steady Rds (3.4 mOhm max.) at low Vgs (Vgs(th) 1.6 V typ.) even for high currents (up to 80A).

-# Limit values
+## Limit values

 In order to be able to heat the following conditions have to be met:

-- PCB temperature probe (one-wire) must be working and the temperature must be between 10 and 70°C
+- PCB temperature probe (one-wire) must be working and the temperature must be between 10 and 70 °C
-- Liquid temperature probe (one-wire) must be connected and the temperature must be between 10 and 60°C
+- Liquid temperature probe (one-wire) must be connected and the temperature must be between 10 and 60 °C

-The maximal power is 80% of full power that corresponds to around 8A.
+The maximal power is 80% of full power that corresponds to around 8 A.

-The following parameters are define in PID.ino
+The following parameters are define in _PIDThread.cpp_

 - SAFETY_MAX_PCB_TEMP 7000
 - SAFETY_MIN_PCB_TEMP 1000